Kosie Marais: Brandy making

-His brands has won awards and it's ranked as a brandy in South Africa and the world.
+His brands have won awards and are highly regarded internationally.
 It is still made to Marais's recipe.
-Today his brandy is still sold in South Africa and other countries.

 Other activities

 Archeology

-Fritz Heese introduced Kosie to archeology.
-According to Major C.R Wolhuter, he and Kosie were the only two residents of Robertson, South Africa that were members of the Society to Promote Science.
-Kosie worked through the society as an archaeologist.
+Fritz Heese introduced Marais to archeology.
+According to Major C.R Wolhuter, he and Marais were the only two residents of Robertson, South Africa that were members of the Society to Promote Science.
+Marais worked through the society as an archaeologist.
 He made contact with Henri Breuil.
 His theory was that tools made of stone that he found in the soil were older than the San people.
 He and Abbé Breuil took a trip to South West Africa and Bechuanaland.
 Breuil agreed with his theory.
-Kosie was made a member of the Archaeological Society.
+Marais was made a member of the Archaeological Society.

-Bisley Shooting (target shooting)
+Target shooting

-He won the Governors-general trophy in the national competition in 1934.
-He was then chosen to represent South Africa.
+He won the Governors-general trophy in the national "Bisley shooting" (target shooting) competition in 1934.
+He was chosen to represent South Africa.

-Political career
+Politics

-Kosie Marais and his family were members of the South African Party.
-Under the leadership of Adolph Malan (Sailor), he was part of old soldiers who formed on 30 June 1951, in Johannesburg, South Africa, the Torch Commando to pressure the government to stop the racial policy.
+Marais and his family were members of the South African Party.

 The United Party ask him to stand for election in George, Western Cape, South Africa in 1948 against P.W.
 Botha (the later president of South Africa) of the National Party.
 The National Party won (retained) the ward.

+He joined the Torch Commando, a group of former soldiers founded in 1951 to oppose apartheid.

 Personal life

-He married Joyce le Roux from Franschhoek, South Africa in 1926.
-Out of the marriage four children were born:
+He married Joyce le Roux from Franschhoek in 1926.
+The couple had four children.

-Yvonne (married to Buirski), Valerie (married to Noli) Lynette (married to Lotz) and his only son Jeanniel Pierre Marais.